thelexiconlab/forager/README.md

 ### Semantic Foraging Models
 - Static Model
     - the original static model (```static```) executes foraging where all transitions are based on the same set of cues over the entire retrieval interval, effectively ignoring the patchy structure of the memory retrieval environment.
 All transitions are based on a combined product of semantic similarity and word frequency.
-The static foraging model was introduced in Hills TT, Jones MN, Todd (2012).
+The static foraging model was introduced in Hills TT, Jones MN, Todd PM (2012).
 - Dynamic Model
     - the original dynamic model (```dynamic```) executes foraging by employing a clustering and switching mechanism that exploits the patchy structure of memory.
 The dynamic model utilizes word frequency and semantic similarity during within-clustering transitions, and word frequency during between-cluster transitions.
 Cluster and switching behavior is captured via the ```switchvals``` parameter, which can be calculated by the provided switch methods in the package.
-The static foraging model was introduced in Hills TT, Jones MN, Todd (2012).
+The static foraging model was introduced in Hills TT, Jones MN, Todd PM (2012).
 - Phonological Static Model
     - the phonological static model (```pstatic```) is an extension of the static model, where all transitions are based on a combined product of semantic similarity, word frequency, and phonological similarity.
-The phonological static model was introduced in Kumar, A. A, Lundin, N. B, & Jones, M. (2022)
+The phonological static model was introduced in Kumar AA, Lundin NB, & Jones MN (2022)
 - Phonological Dynamic Model
     - the phonological dynamic (```pdynamic```) model has 3 versions, indexed by the ```phoncue``` parameter.
 The "local" model uses frequency, semantic, and phonological similarity during within-cluster transitions and frequency during between-cluster transitions.
 The "global" model uses frequency, semantic, and phonological similarity during within-cluster transitions, and frequency and phonological similarity during between-cluster transitions.
 Finally, the "switch" model uses only semantic similarity and frequency during within-cluster transitions and phonological similarity and frequency for between-cluster transitions.
 By default, if using run_foraging.py, if ```pdynamic``` is passed to --model flag, it will execute all three versions of the model.
 The phonological dynamic model was introduced in Kumar, A. A, Lundin, N. B, & Jones, M. (2022)